kukuu/AGILITY/SOA-and-MicroServices.md

 ## Microservices Architecture

 Microservices is a software architecture pattern in which complex applications are composed of small, independent processes communicating with each other using language-agnostic APIs.

 Microservices must be a real need in the system architecture as it could be designed wrongly.
 It means a service should be independently deployable, or be able to shut-down a service when is not required in the system and that should not have any impact on other services.
-The following figure shows a quick view of a Microservices architecture.

-Microservices must be independently deployable, whereas SOA services are often implemented in deployment monoliths.
+Microservices must be independently deployable as a single self-contained unit, whereas SOA services are often implemented in deployment monoliths.
 Classic SOA is more platform driven, so microservices offer more choices in all dimensions.

+By splitting your app into small units every part of it is independently deployable and scalable, can be written by different teams and in different programming languages and can be tested individually.

+Micro-services, run in their own memory space and scale independently from each other across potentially many separate machines.

 ### Architecture